 - BibliU e-textbook borrowing system is available to current CSUN students this summer.

 - Laptop loans are available through the Campus Store.
 See Device Loaner Program for CSUN Students

-- CSUN as One Fall 2020 Planning Hub for updated campus information
+- CSUN Fall 2021 Planning Gateway has updated campus information

 Resources & Services

 Start with OneSearch to access millions electronic books/textbooks, journal/periodical articles, media titles, and other resources.
 We also have over 300 specialized databases, including streaming media, Digital Collections, and our ScholarWorks Open Access Repository to help with your virtual library research needs.

 Off-Campus Access to Electronic Resources

 Books/Textbooks/Media for Course Reserves